AlecS19/EECS504_Project_F20/README.md

 Project for EECS 504 Fall 2020

 Dataset: Kaggle MNIST Sign Language Dataset (https://www.kaggle.com/datamunge/sign-language-mnist) <br />

-Aim: To recognize alphabets of the english language in realtime, which can potentially be used as a communication tool for the deaf and muted
+<br />Aim: To recognize alphabets of the english language in realtime, which can potentially be used as a communication tool for the deaf and muted

-# MODELS
+<br /><br /><br />MODELS
   CNN - run testVideoCNN.py <br />
   <br />ResNet - run testVideoResNet.py